 or Rob Kaercher

 We have taken all reasonable care and precaution to ensure that the information is fair and accurate, or has been compiled from sources believed to be reliable.
 Nevertheless, we do not make any representations or warranty, express or implied, as to the accuracy, completeness, or fitness for any purpose or use of the information.
 The information may not in all cases be current and it is subject to continuous change.
 Accordingly, you should not rely on any of the information as authoritative or a substitute for the exercise of your own skill and judgment in making any investment or other decision.
 We shall not be liable for any direct, indirect, or consequential loss arising from any use of or reliance on the information from this brochure.
-The recommendations developed by Smith & Howard Wealth Management, LLC (SHWM) are based upon the professional judgment of SHWM and its individual advisory affiliates and neither SHWM nor its affiliates can guarantee the results of any of their recommendations.
+The recommendations developed by Smith and Howard Wealth Management, LLC (SHWM) are based upon the professional judgment of SHWM and its individual advisory affiliates and neither SHWM nor its affiliates can guarantee the results of any of their recommendations.
 Clients at all times may elect unilaterally to follow or ignore completely, or in part, any information, recommendation, or advice given by SHWM and its affiliates.